Visiting Pamplona : Camino De Santiago Guide for Pilgrims

-Pamplona is famous for its San Fermin festival and the Running of the Bulls but it is also one of the highlights of the Camino de Santiago.
-I’ve fallen for Pamplona’s charms and it’s one of my favourite Spanish Cities.
+Pamplona may be famous for San Fermin and the Running of the Bulls but for pilgrims it’s the first major stop along the Camino de Santiago.

 Where is Pamplona?

-For me Pamplona is 4 days walk from St Jean Pied de Port but if you’re driving it’s around 68 kilometres to the French Border.
+For me and most pilgrims walking the Camino Frances, Pamplona is 4 days walk from St Jean Pied de Port but if you’re driving, it’s around 68 kilometres to the French Border.

 Top Tip : Pamplona can be called either Pamplona (Spanish) or Iruña (Basque)

 Pamplona has a rich pilgrim history.
-Today it is one of the more famous cities along the Camino Frances but is also associated with two lesser know-routes; the Camino Viejo and Camino Baztan.
+Today it is one of the more famous cities along the Camino Frances but it’s also associated with two lesser know-routes; the Camino Viejo and Camino Baztan.

 Camino Francés (French Way)